About Crossing Borders

 Executive Director, Co-Founder

-Dan founded Crossing Borders with his longtime friend, Mike Kim, in 2003.
-Both Mike and Dan have worked in the United States and in China to help North Korean refugees find safety and security.
-Dan helped to develop Crossing Borders into the non-profit it is today, making it capable of providing the funding and manpower to execute work in China.
+Dan was part of Crossing Borders original team and served as a volunteer for nine years.
+He became Executive Director in 2012.
+Dan helped to develop Crossing Borders into the non-profit it is today, making it capable of providing the funding and manpower to execute work in China and South Korea.

 In addition to having been on the field with North Korean refugees personally, Dan is one of the foremost experts on the North Korean refugee crisis, with relationships with both organizations and scholars researching the ongoing developments of the Korean Peninsula.
-Dan’s article for the Washington Post, written on the plight of the North Korean refugee, can be read here.
+Dan’s book, A Hard Freedom: The Dreams and Trauma of North Korean Refugees, chronicles his insights and observations in his work with Crossing Borders.

 Mike Kim